NoyaGolan/lee-noy-ecommerce/README.md

 ## Database Seeding

-* Run `npm run seed-db` to seed the database with an admin user and two member users, one of which will become a merchant, as per the following instructions:
+* Run `npm run seed-db` to seed the database (server side) with an admin user and two member users, one of which will become a merchant, as per the following instructions:

 1. Connect with `merchant@gmail.com` using the password `merchant123`.
 2. Navigate to the footer and click "Sell with us" then fill out the form using the email `merchant@gmail.com`.